MohamdSiraj/AdventureSales/README.md

 * **Monitor Sales Team Performance:** I provided insights into the performance of sales employees compared to their set targets, enabling better decisions regarding incentives and training.
 * **Develop an Integrated Business Intelligence System:** I created a comprehensive business intelligence solution using `Power BI` that supports data-driven decision making at all levels of the organization.

-This final project for the "Power Tools For Visualization" course from Macquarie University demonstrates my ability to apply theoretical concepts in a practical context, and transform raw data into actionable business insights using `Power BI`, focusing on solving real business problems and providing innovative solutions to improve the decision-making process.